Dumpster diving: Etymology

 The term "dumpster diving" emerged in the 1980s, combining "diving" with "dumpster", a large commercial trash bin.
 The term "Dumpster" itself comes from the Dempster Dumpster, a brand of bins manufactured by Dempster Brothers beginning in 1937.
 "Dumpster" became genericized by the 1970s.
 According to the Oxford English Dictionary, the term "dumpster diving" is chiefly found in American English and first appeared in print in 1983, with the verb "dumpster-dive" appearing a few years later.
 In British English, the practice may be known as "skipping", from skip, another term for this type of container.

 Alternative names for the practice include bin-diving, containering, D-mart, dumpstering, totting, and skipping.
 In Australia, garbage picking is called "skip dipping."

 Participants

 The term "binner" is often used to describe individuals who collect recyclable materials for their deposit value.
 For example, in Vancouver, British Columbia, binners, or bottle collectors, search garbage cans and dumpsters for recyclable materials that can be redeemed for their deposit value.
 On average, these binners earn about $40 a day for several garbage bags full of discarded containers.
 Some are scammers seeking for receipts to use in committing return fraud.

-The karung guni, Zabbaleen, the rag and bone man, waste picker, junk man or bin hoker are terms for people who make their living by sorting and trading trash.
+Karung guni, Zabbaleen, the rag and bone man, waste picker, junk man or bin hoker are terms for people who make their living by sorting and trading trash.
 A similar process known as gleaning was practised in rural areas and some ancient agricultural societies, where the residue from farmers' fields was collected.

 Some dumpster divers, who self-identify as freegans, aim to reduce their ecological footprint by living from dumpster-dived-goods, sometimes exclusively.